marvin-eisenberger/implicit-sinkhorn/README.md

 ### Sinkhorn module

 * If you want to use our PyTorch Sinkhorn module (with implicit gradients) in your own project, simply include the file `sinkhorn/sinkhorn.py`.
+The module is compatible with learning tasks for both learnable cost matrices and marginals.
-* The module has minimal requirements, it only depends on PyTorch (tested for version 1.6.0).
+* The module has minimal requirements, it only depends on PyTorch (tested for version 1.6.0 and 1.11.0).
 ```bash
 pip3 install torch
 ```